wlad-aleksandrov/Playground/BasketPrototype/Readme.md

 (http://stateless.co/hal_specification.html and https://tools.ietf.org/html/draft-kelly-json-hal-06).

-However due to some missing functionality related to templated links for collection items in this library, I eventually had to abandon this implementation of the HAL-format (application/json+hal) and instead extended existing DTOs with a new attribute _Links.
+However due to some missing functionality related to templated links for collection items in this library, I eventually had to abandon this implementation of the HAL-format (application/json+hal) and instead extended DTOs with a new attribute _Links.

-Attribute _expanded (and hence expanding subresources) is not yet supported by this API.
+Attribute _expanded (and hence expanding subresources) is not yet supported by the Basket API.

 # WORKFLOW